Table of Contents

 Typically, the longer your car loan or mortgage term, the higher the amount of interest you will be adding to your purchase before taking your credit scores into account.
 The higher the credit score, the better the interest you’ll receive within that loan length.

 When buying a home, longer mortgages of 30 years remain more common than 15-year loans.
-The buyer should not ignore the substantially higher interest you are paying for the purchase of the home.
-Increasingly there are term lengths of 20 years and ten years that lenders may attract homeowners.
+The buyer should not ignore the substantially higher interest you are paying for the home purchase.
+Increasingly, lenders may attract homeowners by term lengths of 20 years and ten years.
 Here is an example of the financial implications of a 30-year mortgage versus a 15-year mortgage.

 Financial Implications For 30 Year Mortgage versus 15 Year Mortgage